covi-id/cid-documentation/enclave.md

 ## Credits

-`We want to acknowledge and credit Enigma/SafeTrace from which this repostiory is forked `
+`We want to acknowledge and credit Enigma/SafeTrace from which this repository is forked `

 ....